knetikcloud/knetikcloud-objc-client/docs/JSAPIUsersGroupsApi.md

         completionHandler: (void (^)(JSAPITemplateResource* output, NSError* error)) handler;
 ```

-Create an group member template
+Create a group member template

-GroupMember Templates define a type of group member and the properties they have. <br><br><b>Permissions Needed:</b> TEMPLATE_ADMIN
+GroupMember Templates define a type of group member and the properties they have.<br /><b>Permissions Needed:</b> POST

 ### Example
 ```objc